Shringara-manjari-katha: The tale of Madhava

 A procurer named Bhujanga-vagura lived in the city of Vidisha.
 Her daughter Kuvalayavali was a beautiful young woman.
 One day, Madhava - a wealthy man and a student of the Vedas - returned to Vidisha from Simhala-dvipa.
 He learned of Kuvalayavali's beauty, and paid much money to spend a night with her.
 Kuvalayavali was pleased with him and started inviting him often.
 Gradually, she deprived him of all his wealth.

 To avoid being seen as a ruined man, Madhava decided to leave Vidisha and go to Malaya country to earn wealth.
 Kuvalayavali cried and tried to stop him.
 Madhava refused to stay, but before leaving, gifted her his expensive upper garment.
 Kuvalayavali and her mother Bhujanga-vagura followed him for some distance, and then the mother asked him to give Kuvalayavali a token of remembrance.
 When Madhava said that he did not have anything left, she suggested that he give her the clothes remaining on his body.
 Madhava agreed, but said that he was feeling shy because there were many travelers on the road.
 He asked the women to follow him to a lonely spot where he could remove his clothes and give them to Kuvalayavali.
 When they reached a lonely spot, Madhava attacked Bhujanga-vagura: he threw her on the ground, and cut her nose and ears.
 He declared that this was a token of remembrance that she would never forget, and then left.

 Vishama-shila explains that Madhava's attachment was like safflower (kusumbha).
 Just like a cloth dyed in safflower is not suitable for washing or exposing to heat, a man with this character becomes estranged and evil when offended.
-Therefore, a courtesan should take the wealth of such a man without 0offending him.
+Therefore, a courtesan should take the wealth of such a man without offending him.